okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/password-hook/index.md

 The password import inline hook is triggered when the end user tries to sign in to Okta for the first time.
 Okta sends your external service the password that the user supplied.
 Your external service then needs to send a response to Okta indicating whether the password supplied by the end user is valid or not.

 If your service returns a response that indicates that the password is valid, Okta sets the password for the user and won't normally need to call your service again.
-However, if the Okta service is in read-only mode, it might not be possible to set the password.
-Okta then needs to call your service again the next time the end user attempts to signs in.
-See [Password inline hook and Okta Service Mode](#password-inline-hook-and-okta-service-mode) and [Removing Password from Existing User Store](#removing-password-from-existing-user-store) for details.
+However, if your Okta org is in read-only mode, it might not be possible to set the password.
+Okta then needs to call your external service again the next time the end user attempts to signs in.
+See [Password inline hook and Okta read-only mode](#password-inline-hook-and-okta-read-only-mode) and [Removing Password from Existing User Store](#removing-password-from-existing-user-store) for details.

 >**Note:** Password policies do not apply to the password import inline hook.
 That is, if your external service validates the password, the password imports even if it does not meet the Okta [password policy](/docs/reference/api/policy/#password-policy) requirements.